mihaelamj/mmjiostemplates/README.md

 Two templates are included:
 ###MMJ Base Universal iOS Application
 * It has just basic files : AppDelegate, Prefix.pch, Info.plist and Localizable.strings.
-* It includes Navigation Controller
+* It includes Navigation Controller in AppDelegate.

 ###MMJ Token Universal iOS Application
 * It has everything from "MMJ Base Universal iOS Application" template.